How unofficial groups are boosting brand awareness on VK

 These unofficial groups also achieve popularity by providing an e-commerce platform for products that aren’t widely available, especially luxury and non-essential goods.
 Though brands often create Russian-language Facebook and VK groups to engage with their audiences, these have a different dynamic: they focus on exclusive brand-related news updates, product promotion and customers’ feedback.

 Unofficial groups are especially capable of explosive growth in the absence of an official channel.
-For example, Apple doesn’t have an official social presence on Russian social networks or a Facebook page in Russian.
+For example, Apple doesn’t have an active official social presence on Russian social networks or a Facebook page in Russian.
 Instead, there are several user-created groups on VK for brand-loyalists.
 Currently there are more than 10 different groups with over 100,000 possible to provide regular content without spending a lot of time on research.
-Users interact in the gallery section of the group, by commenting and uploading their own photos of their devices, as well as having albums to play games such as hangman.
+Users interact in the discussion board section of the group, by commenting and uploading their own photos of their devices.

-Nike user created group four times bigger than official presence
+Nike user created group twice the size of official presence

 Another brand worth mentioning is Nike.
-Although it has an official presence on VK with collective number of followers around 400,000, there is still an independent group which is four times bigger (1.6 million users).
-The content of these groups present some interesting contrasts.
+Although it has an official presence on VK with collective number of followers around 710,000 spread between three pages, there is still an independent group which is twice as large (1.6 million users).
+The content of these groups presents some interesting contrasts.

-This group has no gallery, and content is therefore limited to the constantly evolving timeline.
-Apart from the profits the group-owner receives from advertising within the group, this page links to an e-commerce web-site that sells a range of products from established sports brands.
+This group has no active discussion board, and content is therefore limited to the constantly evolving timeline.
+Apart from the profits the group-owner receives from advertising within the group, this page links to an e-commerce website that sells a range of products from established clothing brands.
 As with all pages of this type, the main indicators of engagement are likes and shares.
 Due to the fact that content isn’t directly advertising Nike products, but rather providing entertainment based on the brand, it feels less commercial and more accessible for the general public.

 As mentioned before, another popular reason for forming an unofficial brand group, is to establish an e-commerce platform to sell goods which aren’t easily available.
 A good example is a group dedicated to Toyota, which acts as an outlet for a Toyota specialised car-service and car-parts re-seller.
 Posting photos of Toyota cars along with audio tracks as well as newly available car-parts, the group provides a platform for users to interact with each other.
 It also facilitates indirect interaction with the brand.
 Other luxury brands that are officially sold through VK are L’Oreal, Hermes, Louis Vuitton, Omega and many more.
 This method of purchase is attractive due to a personal delivery option (the federal post service isn’t very reliable) along with the ability to consume information in a familiar format.